Man of the Year (2006 film): Cast

-Tina Fey and Amy Poehler make cameo appearances as themselves as part of the Weekend Update skit on Saturday Night Live.
+Tina Fey and Amy Poehler make cameo appearances as themselves as part of the Weekend Update segment on Saturday Night Live.

 Production

 Casting

 Director Barry Levinson originally wanted Howard Stern for the starring role of Tom Dobbs, which would have been his second movie role after starring as himself in Private Parts.
 Scheduling conflicts with Stern's debut on Sirius radio prevented him from taking on the part.

 Release

 Universal Pictures theatrically released Man of the Year on October 13, 2006.
 The film debuted at #3 at the box office in its opening weekend.
 It grossed $37.3 million in North America and $3.9 million in other territories, for a total worldwide gross of $41.2 million.

 Universal Studios Home Entertainment released it on DVD on February 20, 2007, from which it grossed another $25.1 million in sales.
 Sony Pictures Home Entertainment released it on Blu-ray on November 3, 2020.